ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 ## incrementalClustering {#agg_functions-incrementalclustering}

 This function implements incremental clustering.
-You may think of it as a streaming version of k-means algorithm.
-The difference is that we don't store all points to run k-means algorithm, but store and update limited number of clusters (basically desired number of output clusters multiplied by some factor), which are updated on each new object added.
-Then to predict we run k-means algorithm on these inner clusters.
+It processes data stream, stores and updates limited number of clusters (basically desired number of output clusters multiplied by some factor), which are updated on each new object added.
+Then to predict on this limited data we run k-means algorithm on these inner clusters.
 So this function may be used to run approximate clustering if there is too much data.

 ### Parameters {#agg_functions-incrementalclustering-parameters}